AdobeDocs/commerce-extensibility/src/pages/app-development/starter-kit/shipments.md

 ## Create

-Back office integration
+Adobe Commerce and backoffice integrations support the following create methods:

+- An admin creates a shipment
-- A shipment is created and delivered to a distribution center or carrier management
+- A carrier marks a shipment as received by a distribution center or carrier management
+- A carrier marks a shipment as delivered
 - The distribution center or carrier management updates a shipment with tracking information